-What’s your teaching philosophy?
-I think the most important part of my job is to help people love what we’re studying.
-Because history isn’t a dry, dead thing in a textbook; it’s running around yelling on TV, in the streets and people’s houses, arguing about and whether or not we’re going to be free and equal or oppressed and segregated.
-The point isn’t to find the answers to someone else’s questions, but figure out our own questions.
+The most important part of my job is helping students love what we’re studying, because history isn’t a dry, dead thing in a textbook; it’s running around yelling on the television and computer screens, in the streets and people’s houses, arguing about and whether or not we’re going to be free and equal or oppressed and segregated.
+The point isn’t to find the answers to someone else’s questions, but to figure out our own questions.

 Doug Healy received his M.S. in Education from Harvard Graduate School and his B.A in History from the University of Connecticut.